Last Updated on

 Universities, nice roads, lush forestry, posh and brightly colored mansions backed by Saudi money .
 Yes, “God’s own country” (as the saying goes) was truly rich.

-- 1 My first time staying at an Indian Ashram
+- 1 My first experience staying at an Indian Ashram

 - 3 10 Things to know about staying at an Indian ashram